ovh/docs/pages/public_cloud/compute/securing_and_structuring_projects/guide.en-gb.md

 #### Add a Backup Email Address

 - **Importance**: Allows you to recover access to your account if the primary email is inaccessible.
-- **Configuration**: Add a backup email in the OVHcloud Control Panel under your profile settings, ensuring it differs from your primary email address. see [Guide on managing personal information](pages/account_and_service_management/account_information/all_about_username).
+- **Configuration**: Add a backup email in the OVHcloud Control Panel under your profile settings, ensuring it differs from your primary email address.
+See the "[Securing my OVHcloud account and managing my personal information](/pages/account_and_service_management/account_information/all_about_username)" guide.

 ### Step 2: Understanding Identity and Access Management (IAM) and creating Identities